 Angel Gurria, in the introduction to the 2014 OECD Yearbook, wrote ‘Building an inclusive, resilient world relies mostly on the input of all citizens’.
 In many countries, citizens are encouraged to participate in public policy decision processes.
 However, there are barriers to be overcome before this idea can become a reality.
 Sound evidence-based decision-making in private as well as public life requires quantitative reasoning skills, and (at least as important) positive attitudes to hard evidence i.e. a willingness to engage with statistical data.

-ProCivicSat promotes the empowerment of young people by developing their ability to understand evidence about key social phenomena that permeate civic life – such as migration, demographic changes, economic equality and unemployment among different subgroups.
+ProCivicStat promotes the empowerment of young people by developing their ability to understand evidence about key social phenomena that permeate civic life – such as racism, migration, demographic changes, equality, and unemployment among different subgroups.

 Development of such abilities can contribute to the Europe2020 goals whose realization requires responsible involvement and action from individual citizens and NGOs, as partners to governments’ actions.
 Global initiatives such as the United Nations Sustainable Development Goals reflect nations’ desires for a world that is fairer, and supports sustainable development.
 We believe that there has never been a more auspicious time for informed citizens globally to push their own governments to achieve the goals they have set themselves about social justice and the environment.
 But what is an ‘informed citizen’?

-We begin with a bald (but we believe self evident) assertion: every interesting social phemonenon is multivariate, has non-linear relationships, and has confounding variables.
+We begin with a bald (but we believe self evident) assertion: every interesting social phenomenon is multivariate, has non-linear relationships, and has confounding variables.